gangelop/lathan.github.io/cv.md

 <link rel="stylesheet" href="/css/cvprint.css">
 <button class="printhide" onclick="window.print();return false;">print this page</button>

+# Summary

+I have a passion for Linux and Open Source software and have been fortunate to work in this space since 2009.
+If your team can use a person with deep knowledge of Linux and associated Open Source technologies, that might be me!

 *Contact me at:* [george@usermod.net](mailto:george@usermod.net)
 *The current version of this CV lives at:* [{{ site.url }}/cv/]({{ site.url }}/cv/)